zoenglinghou/pbs-client-container/README.md

 ## Example

 I use `ansible` to create a `podman` container, mount the directory to back up inside.
 Then I turn the container into a `systemd` service, and create a timer to back up accordingly.

-I also enabled `podman-auto-update`.
+~~I also enabled `podman-auto-update`.~~ In this setup, `podman-auto-update` doesn't work, since it only updates running containers, and all these contaienrs don't run constantly.

 ```yaml
 ---